Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 Ben spent over a decade in blustery northern New England.
 He has guided backpacking, cycling, and canoeing trips all over the region, as well as maritime Canada.
 He is also an avid thru-hiker, completing treks of some of America's most iconic long trails, including the Continental Divide Trail, Pacific Crest Trail, Long Tail, Colorado Trail, and several others.
 Having spent more than 500 nights in the backcountry, he knows the value of a reliable waterproof rain jacket.
 Craig is a seasonal worker in natural resource management, working in the summer with the US Forest Service and in the winter as a ski repair technician.
-Spending most of his time outdoors, he understands the value of a solid piece of gear, especially one that lasts multiple seasons and serves in a variety of conditions.
+Spending most of his time outdoors, he understands the value of a solid piece of hiking gear, especially one that lasts multiple seasons and serves in a variety of conditions.

 Checking out and making notes on every feature, inside and out.